KENTUCKY FARM BUREAU 2022 STATE PRIORITY ISSUES

 AGRICULTURE PROGRAMS AND SERVICES

-- Support continued funding of the Soil Erosion & Water Quality Cost-Share Program.
+- Support continued funding of the Soil Erosion and Water Quality Cost-Share Program.

 - Support an efficient, well-administered and adequately financed Kentucky Department of Agriculture.